vinsgiordi/AlmaPoC-WebHeroes/README.md

 4. Customize the login and welcome pages according to project requirements.
 5. Run the project locally: npm start.
 6. Access the application via the provided URL.

+## Contributing

+Contributions to this repository are welcome!
+If you have suggestions for improvements, bug fixes, or new features, please open an issue or submit a pull request.

+## License

+This repository is licensed under the [MIT License](LICENSE).

+## Contact

+For any inquiries or assistance, feel free to contact [vincenzogiordano99@libero.it](mailto:your-email@example.com).